vblanco20-1/vulkan-guide/docs/extra-chapter/implementing_imgui.md

 parent: Extra Chapter
 nav_order: 30
 ---
+## Deprecation warning
+This article is outdated for the current version of vkguide and its valid for Legacy Vkguide.
+The contents of this extra chapter are included in the main tutorial now.

+## Dear IMGui
 https://github.com/ocornut/imgui

 Dear Imgui is one of the best debug user interface libraries around.
 Using it makes it very easy to create debug windows with widgets of various kinds.